johnnyxlemonade/simple-carousel/README.md

 ## Features and Improvements

+- **Lazy Loading for Videos**: Video content will be loaded only when the user clicks on the play icon, optimizing resource usage and performance.
+- **Placeholder for Videos**: Video elements have a placeholder with a play button icon, which helps indicate that the video is available.
+- **Custom Video Controls**: Added custom controls for videos, such as play and pause buttons, to provide better user interaction.
+- **Analytics Integration**: Added analytics tracking for slide changes, indicator clicks, and video play events.
+This feature can be enabled through the `enableAnalytics` setting or the `data-enable-analytics` attribute.
+- **Prefetch of Items**: The carousel prefetches the next and previous items to provide smoother transitions between slides.
+- **Page Visibility API**: Carousel automatically stops when the user navigates to another tab, saving system resources, and resumes when the tab is active again.

 - **Intersection Observer**: The carousel will automatically start and stop based on the element's visibility in the viewport, ensuring efficient use of resources.
 - **ARIA Attributes**: Added `aria-live`, `role`, and other ARIA attributes to make the carousel accessible to screen readers, improving accessibility.
 - **Centralized Logging**: Logging with timestamps can be enabled with the `enableLogging` option, helping with debugging.